-Effective once the Library opens:
+Effective once the Library opens, and following current CDC guidelines, if they exist:

 - Public computer keyboards, mice, desktops and computer chairs will be wiped down daily. - Door handles and handrails will be wiped down every hour on the hour. - Cloth furniture will be sprayed daily.